DjPaulP/MS3-Keto4me/Testing.md

 1. When nearing completion users were able to force themselves to login again and register again.
 This was solved and is no longer the case.
 2. A bug was found when adding a recipe.
 The method would indent a number of spaces for input.
 This was fixed by changing the textarea closing bracket
 3. The edit and delete buttons where not appearing inline.
 Again fixed with the use of divs.
+4. Another bug was found when the website was viewed on mobile devices, the font awesome icon would place incorrectly beside the website logo.
+This was fixed by removing the float in css.

 ---